 CNC Machined Parts Soaring Through The Universe

-The CNC machined component that we produced is referred to as the OSIRIS – REx spacecraft.
-The machined part is just a piece of an entire camera array.
-The camera is currently traveling faster than 800 miles per hour through the universe.
-As a result, quality, exceptional detail, high accuracy and precision is necessary.
+The CNC machined component that we fabricated is referred to as the OSIRIS – REx spacecraft.
+This machined part is just a piece of an entire camera array.
+The scientists and engineers at the University of Arizona are the experts who designed the aeronautical wonder-camera.
+This camera is currently traveling faster than 800 miles per hour through the universe.
+As a result, quality, exceptional detail, high accuracy and precision was certainly necessary in the manufacturing process.

 An Asteroid Is Documented